 - Can You Turn Off Utilities On A Squatter?

 - Be Patient With The Process

 Let’s start by defining what a squatter is.
-There is not a single definition, as squatters can arise from all different types of situations.

 - Someone who breaks into or enters a vacant property and begins living there

 - A tenant who stops paying rent and keeps living on the property